 - Parsley

-However, keep in mind that like other carotenoids, the bioavailability of lutein increases when consumed with fat 15, so always eat your veggies with a healthy fat source like avocado, nuts, seeds, butter, or oil (coconut, avocado, olive).
+However, keep in mind that, like other carotenoids, lutein bioavailability increases when consumed with fat, so always eat your veggies with a healthy fat source like avocado, nuts, seeds, butter, or oil (coconut, avocado, or olive).
+(Unlu et al., 15) And it’s notable that the lutein in eggs appears to be more bioavailable than that from plant-based sources.
+(Chung et al., 16)

-If you want to take it a step further, supplement a lutein-rich diet with a high quality, highly bioavailable supplement Performance Lab Vision.
+If you want to take it a step further, you can bolster a lutein-rich diet with a top-quality, highly bioavailable supplement: Performance Lab Vision.
+One of the best and most effective eye-health supplements on the market, it provides more than just lutein to support your sight.

 Vision is a formula of six potent antioxidants designed for sharp, crystal-clear visual performance and overall eye health.